 A scream alerted them to a mugging.
-They whirled and raced forward.
+They whirled and raced forward in response.

-Two goons tore away from an old woman, and the heroes gave chase after seeing that she was OK.
+Two goons tore away from an old woman, and the heroes gave chase after seeing that she was all right.

 Cyborg vaulted over the crowd to cut off one mugger while Kory flew toward the other.
 Cyborg smiled coldly.
 “You know, I enjoy roughing up a dude who gets his kicks from messin’ with old folks.
-Don’t you have any sense of being a man?” he said, grabbing the thug and effortlessly pinning him for the cops.
+Don’t you have any sense of being a man?” he said, grabbing the thug and effortlessly pinning him down.

 Meanwhile, Kory approached her own fugitive.
 “Surrender!” she cried.

-He blinked in surprise and turned the punk into the cops as they rushed up.
+Cyborg blinked in surprise and handed over the punk to the arriving police officers.
 “Uh… no problem,” he said slowly.

-Cyborg, Jericho, Artemis, Kole, Arsenal, and Lilith sat around the meeting room table while Azrael stood possessively behind the reddish blonde girl’s chair.
+Cyborg, Jericho, Artemis, Kole, Arsenal, and Lilith sat around the meeting room table while Azrael stood possessively behind his lover’s chair.

 “Man, legs, you got the cryptic witch bit down pat,” said Cyborg.

-Artemis said, “Vic, she is always right, but her visions are not as clear as she would prefer.”
+“Vic, she is always right,” said Artemis, “but her visions are not as clear as she would prefer.”

 Arsenal grinned.
-“Look, it’s not like she can just tune in cable or something.”
+“Look, it’s not like she can just tune into cable or something.”